MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ---
-title: Troubleshooting the on-premises data gateway
+title: Troubleshooting the On-premises data gateway
-description: This article provides ways for you to troubleshoot issues you are having with the on-premises data gateway.
+description: This article provides ways for you to troubleshoot issues you are having with the On-premises data gateway.
 It provides potential workarounds to known issues, as well as tools to assist you.
 services: powerbi
 documentationcenter: ''
 author: davidiseminger